Skip to content

 On the other hand, dedicated drowning detection systems are professional-grade tools engineered for aquatic facilities.
 These systems create a complete safety overlay that supports your lifeguard team.
 They use a network of sensors, specialized wearables, and alert stations to monitor every swimmer and provide immediate notifications if someone is in distress.
 The pricing for these systems is structured as a larger, customized investment that reflects the scale of your facility and the critical, life-saving nature of the technology.

-The Price of Wearables and Smart Goggles
+Pricing for Wearables and Smart Goggles

 For individual swimmers focused on performance, the entry point is often a wearable device like smart goggles.
 These gadgets are designed to provide real-time feedback on metrics like lap splits, stroke rate, and heart rate.
 For example, the FORM Smart Swim 2 goggles range from about $150 to $260, depending on the model.
 This one-time hardware cost gives a swimmer powerful data right before their eyes.
 While excellent for training, it’s important to remember that these devices are built for performance enhancement, not as safety monitoring tools for a busy aquatic center.